-In general, information reporting requirements will apply to payments within the United States or by or through a custodian or nominee that is a "United States Controlled Person," as defined below, to non-corporate United States Bondholders of interest on a bond and, under certain circumstances, to the proceeds resulting from the taxable disposition of a bond.
-Backup withholding will apply to those payments if the United States Bondholder (i) fails to provide an accurate taxpayer identification number, (ii) has failed to report all interest and dividends required to be shown on its federal income tax return or (iii) fails to certify, when required, that it is not subject to backup withholding.
+In general, information reporting requirements will apply to payments within the United States or by or through a custodian or nominee that is a "U.S. Controlled Person," as defined below, to U.S. Bondholders (unless they prove they are otherwise exempt) of interest on a bond and, under certain circumstances, to the proceeds resulting from the taxable disposition of a bond.
+Backup withholding will apply to those payments if the U.S. Bondholder (i) fails to provide an accurate taxpayer identification number, (ii) is notified by the IRS that it has failed to report all interest and dividends required to be shown on its federal income tax return or (iii) fails to certify, when required, that it is not subject to backup withholding.

-Non-United States Bondholders are generally exempt from backup withholding and information reporting requirements.
-Backup withholding is not an additional tax (assuming that the gain or income is otherwise exempt from United States federal income tax), but may be required to comply with certification and identification procedures to prove their exemption.
-The payment of proceeds of a sale or redemption of a bond effected at the United States office of a broker will generally be subject to the information reporting and backup withholding rules.
-In addition, the information reporting rules will apply to payments of proceeds of a sale effected at a foreign office of a broker that is a United States Controlled Person, unless the broker has documentary evidence that the Bondholder is not a United States person (and has no actual knowledge to the contrary) or the Bondholder otherwise establishes an exemption.
-A United States Controlled Person means:
+Non-U.S. Bondholders are generally exempt from backup withholding and information requirements (assuming that the gain or income is otherwise exempt from U.S. federal income tax), but they may be required to comply with certification and identification procedures to prove their exemption.
+The payment of proceeds of a sale or redemption of a bond effected at the U.S. office of a broker will generally be subject to the information reporting and backup withholding rules.
+In addition, the information reporting rules will apply to payments of proceeds of a sale effected at a non-U.S. office of a broker that is a "U.S. Controlled Person," as defined below, unless the broker has documentary evidence that the Bondholder is not a U.S. person (and has no actual knowledge or reason to know to the contrary) or the Bondholder otherwise establishes an exemption.
+A U.S. Controlled Person means:

-- a "United States person," - a controlled foreign corporation for United States federal income tax purposes, - a non-United States person 50% or more of whose gross income is derived for tax purposes from the conduct of a United States trade or business for a specified three-year period, or - a non-United States partnership in which United States persons hold more than 50% of the income or capital interests or which is engaged in the conduct of a United States trade or business.
+- a "U.S. person"; - a "controlled foreign corporation" for U.S. federal income tax purposes; - a non-U.S. person 50% or more of whose gross income is derived for tax purposes from the conduct of a U.S. trade or business for a specified three-year period; or - a non-U.S. partnership in which U.S. persons hold more than 50% of the income or capital interests or which is engaged in the conduct of a U.S. trade or business.

-The backup withholding rules will apply to such payments if the broker has actual knowledge that the Bondholder is United States person.
-Any amounts withheld under the backup withholding rules from a payment to a holder will be allowed as a refund or a credit against the holder's United States federal income tax liability if the required information is properly furnished to the IRS.
+The backup withholding rules will apply to such payments if the broker has actual knowledge that the bondholder is a U.S. person.

+Backup withholding is not an additional tax.
+Any amounts withheld under the backup withholding rules from a payment to a bondholder will be allowed as a refund or a credit against the bondholder's U.S. federal income tax liability if the required information is properly furnished to the IRS.